-The emphasis of this program is to enhance playing ability and provide experiences with a wide variety of musical literature.
+The emphasis of these programs is to enhance playing ability and provide experiences with a wide variety of musical literature.
 Students participating in this program receive one small group lesson each week as well as daily rehearsals.
 Band and Orchestra students perform in concerts including tours to district elementary schools, winter and spring concerts and a music festival with High School District 211.
-Students must currently be enrolled in the District 54 6th grade instrumental program to be eligible.
+Students must currently be enrolled in the District 54 7th grade instrumental program to be eligible.

 Chorus is specifically designed for students who like to sing and perform.
 The choral music program provides an opportunity for students to develop fundamentals of vocal techniques and to learn a selection of choral compositions and styles.
 Students will showcase their talents in a variety of performances throughout the school year, including a choral festival with High School District 211.